luminati-io/httpx-with-proxy/README.md

 ## Creating a Fallback Proxy Connection

 All examples above use datacenter and free proxies.
-The former often get blocked by websites, the latter aren’t very reliable.
+The former often get blocked by websites, the latter isn't very reliable.
 For all this to work, there should be a fallback to residential proxies.

 To do that, let's create a function called `safe_get()`.
 When we call it, we first try to get the url using a datacenter connection.
 When this fails, we _fall back_ to our residential connection.